Tacoma Dome Link Extension

 The Tacoma Dome Link Extension (TDLE) project is currently in the environmental review phase of planning.
 As part of this phase, Sound Transit develops conceptual design and prepares an Environmental Impact Statement that evaluates the potential impacts of the project.
 Through this work, we found the need to consider more station options in Fife and an additional route and associated station options in the South Federal Way/Milton area.
 There are no other alternatives being proposed in Tacoma.

-On March 23, 2023, the Sound Transit Board approved the study of an additional route alternative in South Federal Way and stations options in Fife in the Draft Environmental Impact Statement, anticipated to be published in mid-2024.
+On March 23, 2023, the Sound Transit Board approved the study of an additional route alternative in South Federal Way and stations options in Fife in the Draft Environmental Impact Statement, anticipated to be published in 2024.
 A Draft EIS analyzes and documents a project's potential impacts to the natural and built environment, and it proposes ways to mitigate unavoidable impacts.
 When the Draft EIS is published, there will be an opportunity to make formal public comments on the project that will be sent to the Sound Transit Board for consideration.

 When we publish the Draft EIS, we’ll invite the public to review and make formal comments.
 We’ll share the news through our digital channels, and we’ll also mail postcards to residents, businesses and property owners before the public comment period.